lenderpanel

 How does conveyancing in Loughton differ for newly converted properties?

-Most buyers of new build property in Loughton come to us having been asked by the builder to exchange contracts and commit to the purchase even before the residence is finished.
-This is because developers in Loughton tend to acquire the site, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build or newly converted property in Loughton contact us having been asked by the seller to exchange contracts and commit to the purchase even before the property is ready to move into.
+This is because developers in Loughton tend to purchase the site, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
-It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Loughton or who has acted in the same development.
+It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Loughton or who has acted in the same development.

-Where there is a missing landlord or where there is dispute about the premium for a lease extension, under the Leasehold Reform, Housing and Urban Development Act 1993 you can apply to the First-tier Tribunal (Property Chamber) to make a decision on the premium.
+in cases where there is a missing landlord or if there is dispute about what the lease extension should cost, under the Leasehold Reform, Housing and Urban Development Act 1993 you can apply to the First-tier Tribunal (Property Chamber) to judgment on the price payable.

-An example of a Freehold Enfranchisement case for a Loughton residence is 201 & 201a St. Barnabas Road in October 2013.
+An example of a Freehold Enfranchisement decision for a Loughton residence is 201 & 201a St. Barnabas Road in October 2013.
 The Tribunal decided that the price to be paid by the Applicants for the freehold interest is £20,071.
-This case related to 2 flats.
-The unexpired term was 69.26 years.
+This case affected 2 flats.
+The number of years remaining on the existing lease(s) was 69.26 years.

 Last updated